Carnival Sunshine passengers returned to totaled cars from flooding

 “When we got to the parking lot, we basically were told that nobody’s cars would start.
 That they had been flooded,” said Royal, who reached out to News 2 with her concerns.

-Like many other locations in Downtown Charleston, the parking lot belonging to the South Carolina Ports Authority flooded during the nor’easter on Sunday.
+Like many other locations in Downtown Charleston, the parking lot belonging to the South Carolina Ports Authority flooded during a Nor’easter that caused heavy rain, significant flooding and record tide levels on Sunday.

 Royal said passengers were stuck in the lot for hours, trying to figure out what to do next since their cars had been flooded as well.